Mattia Zingaretti (Laurea, MSc, PGCert, FHEA)

 - AHRC/SGSAH-funded PhD research investigating second language acquisition and first language attrition in adult bilingual speakers, with Prof A Sorace, V Chondrogianni and D R Ladd

-- A Linguistic Investigation of Hate Speech (ALIHAS): Una Europa-funded project analysing hate speech from a linguistic perspective (https://www.bilingualism-matters.org/network/edinburgh/projects/alihas) - involved in research on the link between bilingualism and hate speech perception, with Prof A Sorace and Dr Maria Garraffa
+- A Linguistic Investigation of Hate Speech (ALIHAS): Una Europa-funded project analysing hate speech from a linguistic perspective (https://www.bilingualism-matters.org/network/edinburgh/projects/alihas) - part of the Edinburgh research unit exploring the link between bilingualism and hate speech perception, with Prof A Sorace and Dr M Garraffa

-- Teacher Education about Multilingualism (TEAM): Erasmus+ funded project aiming to educate pre-service & in-service teachers about multilingualism (https://www.bilingualism-matters.org/network/edinburgh/projects/team-project) - involved in the creation of materials on second language acquisition and first language attrition with Prof A Sorace and R Spelorzi
+- Teacher Education about Multilingualism (TEAM): Erasmus+ funded project aiming to educate pre-service & in-service teachers about multilingualism (https://www.bilingualism-matters.org/network/edinburgh/projects/team-project) - involved in the co-creation of materials on second language acquisition and first language attrition for the linguistic module with Prof A Sorace and R Spelorzi, and materials on multilingual learners' strategies in learning additional languages for the educational module with Prof A Wach and R Spelorzi

-- PPLS-funded research project exploring the linguistic and cognitive effects of an intensive online language learning course of Italian, with Prof A Sorace and R Spelorzi
+- PPLS-funded research project exploring the linguistic and cognitive effects of an intensive online language learning course of Italian, with R Spelorzi and Prof A Sorace

 Current project grants